 McMaster University Profile

-McMaster is research-focused, student-centred, and dedicated to pursuing excellence in teaching, research, and scholarship.
-McMaster is known for its strengths in community-engaged learning, interdisciplinary teaching, and research, as evidenced in renowned programs within Arts and Science, Integrated Science, and Health Sciences.
+McMaster is research-focused, student-centred and dedicated to pursuing excellence in teaching, research and scholarship.
+McMaster is known for its strengths in community-engaged learning, interdisciplinary teaching and research, as evidenced in renowned programs within Arts and Science, Integrated Science and Health Sciences.
 Its campus is located in the west end of the diverse city of Hamilton, adjacent to Cootes Paradise wetland and the Royal Botanical Gardens.
-For more information, please visit http://www.mcmaster.ca/
+Read more about McMaster University.

-McMaster’s admission requirements are divided into different types of learners that include high school, international, and mature students.
-Each type has different requirements and admission policies.
+McMaster’s admission requirements are divided into different categories of learners that include high school, international and mature students.
+Each category has different requirements and admission policies.
 Select the category that describes you best and then find the admission requirements specific to your category.

 Aboriginal Learner Policy